VarshiniAG/PhonePe/README.md

 ☁ Docker and AWS-ready containerization

 📄 License & Credits
 This project uses open-source PhonePe Pulse data (CC BY-NC 4.0).
-Built independently by Priya T S for educational and business analytics demonstration.
+Built independently by Varshini A G for educational and business analytics demonstration.

 🙋 Author
 👩 Varshini A G